hsasctf/lxctf/docs/development.md

     1. in SSH run `lxc list` for a list of containers
     1. Ignore this message from LXD: "If this is your first time using LXD, you should also run: lxd init"
     1. `lxc exec NAME bash` for opening (root) bash in containers
-1. run `lxc exec web bash` for starting a shell in the gameserver container *web*. if gameserver code is changed run `vagrant provision` (from host) again to sync the code to container. tmux is the recommended tool to run all gameserver services for development
+1. run `lxc exec web bash` for starting a shell in the gameserver container *web*.
+Gameserver code is mounted from Vagrant folder to container `web`. tmux is the recommended tool to run all gameserver services for development

     - to exit tmux use CTRL+b then d